StochasticEagle/Demo_GestureRecognition/README.md

 Tested on Raspberry Pi 3B+ with Raspbian Bookworm (Debian 12.7) using a USB camera.
 No AI accelerator card was used, Coral.AI is under consideration.

+Note:  My code is MIT licensed, however some other code may be under different licenses.

 ### Demo 1